Unlimited-demi/LSTM_Stock_Analysis/README.md

 To replicate the analysis and run the LSTM model, follow these steps:

+1. Install required dependencies: `pip install -r requirements.txt`
-1. Execute the Jupyter notebooks in sequential order.
+2. Execute the Jupyter notebooks in sequential order.

 ## Key Questions Answered